In this post I’ll cover the final finishing and assembly of the mixer.

 Working with a photo of the original logo as a template, I traced the logo in Adobe Illustrator to produce a vector art version, and then spent some time adjusting it to compensate for angles and curvature so that it accurately reproduced the original when printed and applied to the mixer body surface.
-I then chose a printer that was able to reproduce it in cut vinyl lettering, in this case White Tailed Grizzly (Omaha Nebraska).
-The end result was excellent, even though the printer had slightly enlarged the logo for reasons unknown.
+I then sent the design to Grizzly Decals in Omaha Nebraska, who made an excellent job of reproducing the logo in cut-out black vinyl.

 The Speed Control Knob

 The paint in the engraved numbering of the speed knob had worn away over time, and anything that was left was removed by the buffing up of the Bakelite on the polishing wheel.

 Luckily, restoring the fill-in paint is very easy to do with a Markal “Lacquer-Stik”.
 Just work it in, wipe it off and…